Biotechnology Companies Mutant P53 Programs 2014 2024

 1. Nutcracker Therapeutics

 Nutcracker Therapeutics is pioneering the integration of advanced engineering with messenger RNA (mRNA) technology.
-This method enables the creation of programmable, cell-specific RNA therapies.
+Now, this method enables the creation of programmable, cell-specific RNA therapies.
 Their platform harnesses proprietary 3D printing technology to create microfluidic biochips within a closed, automated process.
-This approach ensures high-precision manufacturing and encapsulation of mRNA, which can then be targeted to specific cells within the body.
-The ability to precisely deliver mRNA allows them to modulate protein expression in a manner tailored to specific disease states, addressing both loss-of-function and gain-of-function scenarios.
+In practice, this approach ensures high-precision manufacturing and encapsulation of mRNA, which can then be targeted to specific cells within the body.
+The ability to precisely deliver mRNA allows them to modulate protein expression in a manner suited to specific disease states, addressing both loss-of-function and gain-of-function scenarios.

 2. Genentech (Roche)